agrawaladityaraj/1800_202230_BBY05/README.md

 * Hi My name is Jeevan.I am excited about this project because I will get an amazing app at the end of this semester.

+* Hi My name is Mangat.I am excited about this project because I will make something new and use everything I learn during the semester.

 ## Technologies

 Technologies used for this project: